shivam1739/crm_app/README.md

 Features:
-User registration and login.
+-> User registration and login.
-Secure authentication and authorization system.
+-> Secure authentication and authorization system.

 Getting Started
 To get started with this application, follow these steps:

-Clone this repository to your local machine.
+-> Clone this repository to your local machine.
-Navigate to the project directory.
+-> Navigate to the project directory.
-Install the dependencies using the command npm install.
+-> Install the dependencies using the command npm install.
-Start the server using the command npm start.
+-> Start the server using the command npm start.

-Usage:
-To use this application, follow these steps:
+Usage:To use this application, follow these steps:

-Open your web browser and navigate to http://localhost:3000.
+-> Open your web browser and navigate to http://localhost:3000.

 Technologies Used
 This application was built using the following technologies:

-Node.js
+-> Node.js
-Express.js
+-> Express.js
-MongoDB
+-> MongoDB